The Best Handheld Gaming PCs to Take Your Games on the Go

 Upcoming Handheld Gaming PCs

 Now that the Lenovo Legion Go S is here, we have a first glimpse of the next generation of handheld gaming PCs.
-It's a rough note to start on, but keep in mind that the AMD Z2 Go is the weakest of the new generation of handheld chips.
-There will be handheld gaming PCs coming out over the rest of the year that are powered by the more powerful versions, like the Z2 Extreme.
-Just keep an eye out for the Lenovo Legion Go 2 and the Asus ROG Ally 2 – or whatever it will be called.
-Another handheld announcement from CES 2025, the Acer Nitro Blaze 11, comes with a massive 11-inch screen, the biggest we've seen on a handheld from a major company.
+It had a rough start with the AMD Z2 Go, but the newer one with the Z1 Extreme is great, knocking the ROG Ally X down a peg in my rankings.
+There will be more handheld gaming PCs coming out over the rest of the year that are powered by the more powerful versions, like the Z2 Extreme.
+Just keep an eye out for the Lenovo Legion Go 2.

 Handheld Gaming PC FAQ